rickkas7/DebounceSwitchRK/README.md

 The callback is called from a worker thread with a small (1024 byte) stack, so you should avoid doing operations which block or use a lot of stack space.

+Returning as quickly as possible without blocking is the best.
+If you must block, make sure you don't block more than 5 milliseconds total or the debouncing of the buttons and performance will be affected.

 ### Polling Callback